BefuddledBrain/dtRmdTMA/README.md

 If you don't want or need equation numbers, just delete the line wherever it appears.

+## Latest additions (20/11/2020)
+Added ggplot2 to demo file.
+It includes:
+* Code to add LaTeX text or maths expressions to any text in the plot.
+* All text in the plot defaults to "serif" (try "Times" or "Palatino" if you prefer)
+* It is possible to use Donald Knuth's "computer modern" font but the process is too convoluted for a Friday night.

 ## Suggestions
 Before using this Rmarkdown file: